labarlab-emorep/func_preprocess/README.md

 - Install into project environment on the Duke Compute Cluster (DCC; see [here](https://github.com/labarlab/conda_dcc)) via `$python setup.py install`.
 - Singularity images are required for AFNI and fMRIPrep
 - FreeSurfer and FSL need to be configured and executable from the shell
-- Generate an [RSA key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04) for labarserv2 and set the global variable `RSA_LS2` to hold the key path.
+- Generate an [RSA key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04) for lab server and set the global variable `RSA_LS2` to hold the key path.
 - Required global variables:
     - `SING_AFNI`: singularity image of AFNI
     - `SING_FMRIPREP`: singularity image of fMRIPrep
     - `SINGULARITYENV_TEMPLATEFLOW_HOME`: location of templateflow
     - `FS_LICENSE`: location of FreeSurfer license
     - `FSLDIR`: location of FSL binaries
-    - `RSA_LS2`: location of RSA key for labarserv2
+    - `RSA_LS2`: location of RSA key for lab server

 ## Testing